 3. Homogenous Information Technology Environments: Friend or Foe?

 Though homogenous environments may appear to be an adequate solution at a relatively low price, these environments tend to end in weakened security by providing access to various data sets in one place.
 When accessed by APTs, falsified codes can often be propagated throughout internal systems then translated across similar internal components, leading to disaster.
-In order to combat the spread of fabricated data, implementation of adversary techniques, tactics and procedures, also known as TTP, encourages increased diversity within internal systems.
+In order to combat the spread of fabricated data, the implementation of adversary techniques, tactics, and procedures, also known as TTP, encourages increased diversity within internal systems.
 Heterogeneous or diverse technology systems help to impede the efficiency and ability of rapidly propagating malicious code.

 4. Forget Persistency, Become a “Moving Target”

-Cyber-warfare is often waged with a certain degree of predicability and certainty as it centers around attack surface which remains consistent.
+Cyber-warfare is often waged with a certain degree of predictability and certainty as it centers around attack surface which remains consistent.
 Servers are fixed entities that often do not rotate regularly creating your data to become susceptible to APTs without implementing dynamic change.
 Systems can become predictable after time periods of stagnation, which allows the opportunity for APTs to easily gain access to systems with familiarity.
 Randomly creating change within a system allows a sense of unpredictability from an external viewpoint.
 This unpredictability will allow valuable time when pursuing an APT or produces unsuccessful outcomes when impeding an APT’s access.

 5. Refresh Yourself: Institute Biannual System Integrations

 Can you destroy and re-create your on-prem infrastructure from an authoritative configuration source twice a year?
 New guidelines released from NIST call for biannual integration of systems and system components from a trusted source in order to displace any adversaries which have established a presence in your infrastructure.
 By implementing systematic refreshes, system components become non-persistent which creates doubt and uncertainty for APTs.
-Under this method, Adversaries often are unable to spoof as the timeline limits abilities to successful complete collect of CUIs.
-Consistently refreshing system components and services that continuously occur with sufficient frequency impedes the ability of APTs to gain access to crucial information.
+Under this method, Adversaries often are unable to spoof as the timeline limits abilities to successfully complete collect of CUIs.
+Consistently refreshing system components and services that continuously occur with sufficient frequency impede the ability of APTs to gain access to crucial information.